Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

-The Denver Nuggets, Kentavious Caldwell-Pope included, take on the Minnesota Timberwolves at 10:00 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Denver Nuggets, Kentavious Caldwell-Pope included, square off versus the Minnesota Timberwolves at 9:30 PM ET on Friday in the 2023 NBA Playoffs.

-We're going to examine Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.
+We're going to break down Caldwell-Pope's prop bets, using stats and trends to help you make good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Timberwolves